savonet/book/language.md

 ### Requests

-Internally, Liquidsoap does not directly deal with a file, but rather with an abstraction of it called a _request_.
+Internally, Liquidsoap does not directly deal with a file, but rather with an abstraction of it called a _request_\index{request}.
 The reason is that some files require some processing before being accessible.
 For instance, we cannot directly access a distant mp3 file: we first need to download it and make sure that it has the right format.